mguiney/389ds-python-scripts/README.md

                                                 migrate-to-389.py

   - General Purpose: to migrate the contents of an existing 389 directory to a new ds. prompts user for details of this server

   - Features/Commits (with completion dates)
     -  8/3/16: Initial commit.
 Still very quirky, doesn't have full functionality
     -  8/5/16: now checks to see if 389-ds is running to a server specified by the user, and rebuilds the tree on that ds if the    service is, in fact, running.
-    - all destination server info is taken as command line arguments
+    -  8/9/16: all destination server info is taken as command line arguments

   -  Planned Features:
-    - add user I/O option flag
+    - Add user I/O option flag that prompts the user for server/administrator details rather than taking them as a command line option.

 ################################################################################################################################